Best RV Leveling Blocks in 2021

 There's also an RV leveling block system called the Hopkins Towing Solutions Endurance Leveling Kit.

 The system requires a lot of work on your part to make them.
-They aren't any cheaper than the others, which do not require you to build any part of the system at all.
+They aren't any cheaper than the others, which don't require you to build any part of the system at all.

 We aren't reviewing them, but if you are an avid do-it-yourselfer, this system might be for you.
 Check out the video below to have a look at what is entailed.

 (It involves you using your own wood to create blocks to drive your rig on.